MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentTypeSupersedence.md

 ## DESCRIPTION

-The **Get-CMDeploymentTypeSupersedence** cmdlet gets supersedences for a superseded deployment type.
+The **Get-CMDeploymentTypeSupersedence** cmdlet gets supersedence objects for a superseded deployment type.
 Required input is a superseded deployment type.

 ## EXAMPLES